kholia/OSX-KVM/notes.md

   For example, macOS 10.12.5 requires version `378.05.05.15f01` whereas macOS 10.12.6 requires version `378.05.05.25f01`.

-* Boot the macOS VM using the `boot-passthrough.sh` script.
-At this point, the display connected to your passthrough PCIe device should turn on, and you should see the Clover boot screen.
-Using the keyboard, navigate to Options -> Graphics Injectord, and enable `Use NVIDIA Web Driver`, then boot macOS.

 * Updating SMBIOS for the macOS to `iMac14,2` might be required.
 I did not do so myself.